|

 * the availability of affordable, advanced, contemporary tools which:

-allow the architect to draw and paint and sculpt in a condition of
+allowed the architect to draw and paint and sculpt in a condition of

 electronic virtuality, therein forming architectural models from